imjoy-team/ImJoy/web/public/docs/development.md

 These plugins are used to do computation tasks in another thread, using a new element called ["web worker"](https://en.wikipedia.org/wiki/Web_worker).
 It is basically a way for Javascript to achieve multi-threading.

 Since it's designed for perfoming computational tasks, it does not have access to html dom but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.

-We provide a dedicate GitHub repository with tried and tested [JavaScript libraries](https://github.com/oeway/static.imjoy.io).

 ### Window
 Window plugins run in the `iframe` mode, and it will show up as a window. `<window>` and `<style>` can be used to define the actual content of the window.